PtX Hub in Chile

 Chile plays a pioneering role for the emerging PtX markets in Latin America and radiates as a positive example into the region.
 In recent years, Chilean political and private sector decision-makers have already gathered broad knowledge and insights on how to build up PtX and green hydrogen markets.
 Chile’s leadership has also shown great interest to work with other countries in the region that can learn from its experiences, accelerating exchange and mutual learning in the face of common challenges.

 This led to the establishment of the H2-LAC platform in 2020, which promotes the exchange and dissemination of knowledge on hydrogen in the region.
-The World Bank and Economic Commission for Latin America and the Caribbean joined the platform at the end of 2021, as well as the International Energy Agency in 2022.
-The first four founding institutions (2021), the World Bank, ECLAC of the United Nations, GIZ and the European Union’s flagship program, Euroclima+, have since been joined (2022) by the International Energy Agency, the Spanish International Cooperation Agency, the United Nations Environment Program, UNEP, the PtX Hub itself, as well as 9 trade associations, 6 public sector representatives, among others, with more than 30 former partners.
+The first four founding institutions of the platform (2021), the World Bank, the Economic Commission for Latin America and the Caribbean of the United Nations (ECLAC), GIZ and the European Union’s flagship program, Euroclima+, have since been joined (2022) by the International Energy Agency, the Spanish International Cooperation Agency, the United Nations Environment Program, UNEP, the PtX Hub itself, as well as 9 trade associations, 6 public sector representatives, among others, with more than 30 former partners.

 Leading in renewables potential and political commitment